elpatron68/HG-Server-Manager/README.md

 ## Features

 - 🦋 Clean and beautiful user interface
+- :mage: Zero configuration: Download and run the app, everything is detected „automagically“
 - ⚙️ All server parameters editable
 - 🛠️ Control your server:
   - 🚀 Start/stop game server